Joe Lolley: Huddersfield Town

 On 15 January 2014, just one day after scoring the goal that knocked Peterborough out of the FA Cup, Lolley joined Championship side Huddersfield Town for an undisclosed fee.
 He made his début as a substitute in the 5–1 defeat by Leeds United at Elland Road on 1 February 2014.
 On 3 May 2014, Lolley made his first start for the Terriers where he scored the first goal in the 4–1 victory over Watford in the 46th minute and also claimed two assists which was the last game of the season.
 On 14 March 2015, Lolley scored his second league goal for Huddersfield in a 1–1 away draw at Birmingham City.
 His first home goal for the Terriers was the equalising goal in the 2–2 draw against Blackburn Rovers on 25 April 2015.

 On 25 September, Lolley joined Scunthorpe United on an initial one-month loan.
 After making 6 appearances on loan for the Iron, he along with his teammate Murray Wallace were recalled on 1 November.

 Nottingham Forest

 On 31 January 2018, Lolley signed a four-and-a-half-year contract with Nottingham Forest for an undisclosed fee.
 He was one of six additions to the Forest squad on deadline day.
 He scored his first goal for Forest in a 5–2 win at QPR on 24 February 2018.

 On 3 May 2019 he was crowned Nottingham Forest's Player of the Season for the 2018–19 season.
 He also won Forest's Goal of the Season award for a long range strike against his boyhood club Aston Villa in a thrilling match that would finish 5-5.
 He also provided four assists in this game.

-Lolley's first goal of the 2019–20 season came in a 3–0 victory against Birmingham City on 17 August 2019, his fifth career goal against Aston Villa's local rivals.

 In August 2022, Lolley was training with the club's U23 side and was looking for a move away from the club.